-If you claimed any of the credits listed below, you must enter the amount on line 4 of your credit computed for 2019.
+If you claimed any of the credits listed below, you must enter the amount.
 The amount of your credit is earnings and shall be reported on Form 1.
 If you are unable to take the total credit this year, you may carry part of it forward if the credit is refundable.

 Note: Do not enter on any credits passed through to you from a partnership, limited liability company, or tax-option corporation on line 4.
 These will be included when you make the adjustments described in Codes 51 and 52.

 List each credit and the correct code number separately on line 4.
 Include the following credits computed for 2017: